Amos Tuck French: Career

 In 1887, he became a member of the New York Stock Exchange, and in 1888, he became treasurer, then secretary and eventually vice-president of the Manhattan Trust Company, retiring in 1900 but staying a director until 1908.
 He served as a director of the Northern Pacific Railway, and the Northern Securities Company (a railroad trust formed in 1901 by Harriman, Hill, and Morgan that controlled the Northern Pacific Railway, the Great Northern Railway, and the Chicago, Burlington and Quincy Railroad).

-French was a leader for years in New York and Newport social life and was a member of many clubs, including the Harvard Club of New York, the New York Yacht Club, the Knickerbocker Club (of which he was a Governor), the Turf and Field Club, the Tuxedo Club, the Newport Casino, and the Grolier Club.

 Personal life

 On December 2, 1885, French was married to Pauline LeRoy (1864–1928) at All Saints' Chapel in Newport, Rhode Island by Bishop Henry C. Potter.
 Pauline was the daughter of Stuyvesant LeRoy and Pauline Winslow (née Bridge) LeRoy.
 Before their separation in August 1911, and eventual divorce in March 1913, they were the parents of: